UnGuZartex/Blockr/Documentation/UseCases.md

  2. The system changes the position of the block from the previous position to the mouse position.

 ### Extensions
 1-2a.
-When the user releases the left mouse key, the block is below another block with a free plug
+When the user releases the left mouse key, the block is near another block
+   1. The system connects the block to the other block.
+      1a.
+When the block is below another block with a free plug
- 2. The system connects the socket of the block to the plug of the other block.
+         1. The system connects the socket of the block to the plug of the other block.

-1-2b.
-When the user releases the left mouse key, the block is above another block with a free socket
+      1b.
+When the block is above another block with a free socket
- 2. The system connects the plug of the block to the socket of the other block.
+         1. The system connects the plug of the block to the socket of the other block.
+      1c.
+When the block is on top of two connected blocks
+         1. The system disconnects the two plug and socket of the two connected blocks.
+         2. The system connects the socket of the block to the plug of the top block in the connection.
+         3. The system connects the plug of the block to the socket of the bottom block in the connection.
+      1d.
+When the block is near the cavity of an empty loop block
+         1. The system adds the block to the cavity of the loop block.
+         2. The system connects the socket of the block to the plug of the cavity of the loop block.
+      1e.
+When the block is near the cavity of a non-empty loop block
+         1. The system adds the block to the cavity of the loop block.
+         2. The system connects the block accordingly to the blocks which are already in the loop block.

 1a.
 When the user releases the left mouse key outside the Program Area and Palette
  1. The system doesn't change the block's position.